joelchelliah/diy-lang-haskell/README.md

 ...

 ## Prerequisites
 Before we get started, you need to install [The Haskell Tool Stack](https://docs.haskellstack.org/en/stable/README/).
-If you do not have the **Haskell toolchain** already installed, you can get it via **Stack** by following the description in the link above.
+There is no need to install anything else. **Stack** will install and set up everything you need, including the Haskell compiler and all project dependencies, the first time you run it.

 Then go ahead and clone this repo, and let's get started!
 ```bash